Reflections

 One is what we say and listen to each other.
 Something completely different is all that we expect from each other and thus fail to put into words.
 In dialogue, there are just two deviations, and they are so normal that we are led to believe that they are part of the communication.
 In other words, we think it has to be that way.

-Bilateral monologue is camouflaged – and often inattentive conflict!
+Bilateral monologue is camouflaged – and often unaware conflict!

-It applies to all of us that we fall into both ditches in different contexts.
+It applies to all of us that we at times fall into both ditches in different contexts.

 True dialogue creates increased value!